Christina Foyle: The Foyle Foundation

 The Foyle Foundation was founded in 2001 under the terms of Christina Foyle's will.
 It makes grants to other UK charities, mainly in the fields of the arts and learning (until 2009, also health).
 The 2010 accounts showed funds of over £76 million.
 Among other grants it made a large donation to the appeal to purchase the oldest intact European book, the St Cuthbert Gospel, for the British Library in 2011/12.
 To the year ending June 2010 £41.4 million worth of grants had been offered by the Foyle Foundation.

+The Foyle Foundation was established in 2000 as an independent grant making trust to distribute grants to U.K. based charities (primarily arts and learning) and schools.

+The Foundation’s long planned spend down and closure took place in December 2025.
+Over this time, it distributed over £185M in total to almost 7,500 charities and state schools across the U.K. This included 14 legacy projects with long term strategic benefit.

 In popular culture

 Screenwriter Anthony Horowitz has said that she was the namesake for the title character, Christopher Foyle, in the ITV series Foyle's War.